-It is the responsibility of the employee injured on the job to inform the superintendent within twenty-four hours of the occurrence.
-It is the responsibility of the employee's immediate supervisor to file an accident report within twenty-four hours after the employee reported the injury.
+It is the responsibility of the employee injured on the job to inform the superintendent within twentyfour hours of the occurrence.
+The OnCall Nurse will send a detailed notice of injury report to the District and EMC.
+If OnCall Nurse is not used it is the responsibility of the employee's immediate supervisor to file an accident report within twenty-four hours after the employee reported the injury.